Intimacy with God means You can ask

-Finally notice then in John 15:7 that when we abide in Jesus, and out of this place of intimacy and love we then ask: then all that we desire will be given to us.
+Finally, coming back to John 15:7, notice that when we abide in Jesus, and in coming out of this place of intimacy and love we then ask: then all that we desire will be given to us.

-Oh Lord, let me learn to abide in You before I am asking for anything.
-Let everything I ask come out of a deep and intimate relationship with You where our hearts are joined together and my thinking is in line with Yours.
-Let this relationship be the foundation to my boldness in coming to You; my confidence of having my needs met built on our love relationship and my heart soaked in a grateful appreciation of You.
+Oh Lord, let me learn to abide in You before I come asking for anything.
+Help me not to create space between us, but help me to draw closer in our relationship so that my heart is joined to Yours.
+Let everything I ask come out of a deep and intimate relationship with You, where my heart and thinking is in line with Yours.
+Let this relationship be the foundation to my boldness in coming to You, helping me be confidant that my needs will be met.
+I declare that in our love relationship, my heart is soaked in a grateful appreciation of Who You Are.

 If you enjoyed this post, also read: